-In Figure 22-1, the DNS server resides on the external (ISP) network The real address of the server (192.168.100.1) has been mapped using the static command to the ISP-assigned address (209.165.200.5).
+In Figure 25-1, the DNS server resides on the external (ISP) network The real address of the server (192.168.100.1) has been mapped using the static command to the ISP-assigned address (209.165.200.5).
 When a web client on the inside interface attempts to access the web server with the URL http://server.example.com, the host running the web client sends a DNS request to the DNS server to resolve the IP address of the web server.
 The security appliance translates the non-routable source address in the IP header and forwards the request to the ISP network on its outside interface.
 When the DNS reply is returned, the security appliance applies address translation not only to the destination address, but also to the embedded IP address of the web server, which is contained in the A-record in the DNS reply.
 As a result, the web client on the inside network gets the correct address for connecting to the web server on the inside network.
-For the exact NAT and DNS configuration for this example, see Figure 22-1.
-For configuration instructions for scenarios similar to this one, see the "Configuring DNS Rewrite with Two NAT Zones" section on page 22-13.
+For configuration instructions for scenarios similar to this one, see the "Configuring DNS Rewrite with Two NAT Zones" section on page 25-16.

-Figure 22-1 Translating the Address in a DNS Reply (DNS Rewrite)
+Figure 25-1 Translating the Address in a DNS Reply (DNS Rewrite)

 DNS rewrite also works if the client making the DNS request is on a DMZ network and the DNS server is on an inside interface.
-For an illustration and configuration instructions for this scenario, see the "DNS Rewrite with Three NAT Zones" section on page 22-14.
+For an illustration and configuration instructions for this scenario, see the "DNS Rewrite with Three NAT Zones" section on page 25-17.